Cypripedium acaule: Taxonomy

 The genus Cypripedium is one of five genera in the subfamily of slipper orchids Cypripedioideae.
 Cypripedium acaule was first described in the Western European tradition by the Scottish botanist William Aiton in 1789.
 He referred to it as the two-leaved lady's slipper.

-As of March 2021, Kew's Plants of the World Online (POWO) does not accept any infraspecific taxa.
-POWO lists a dozen synonyms, one of which is Cypripedium acaule f. albiflora E.L.Rand & Redfield, a form with a white pouch and green petals.
+As of September 2026, Kew's Plants of the World Online (POWO) does not accept any infraspecific names.
+POWO lists a dozen synonyms, one of which is Cypripedium acaule f. albiflorum E.L.Rand & Redfield, a form with pure white flowers, or white flowers with indistinct pink veins.

 Distribution and habitat

 Cypripedium acaule can be found in the eastern third of the United States, particularly in the Great Lakes region and the Northeast in New Hampshire and Maine, south along the Appalachians to Alabama.
 It is widespread in Canada, where it is found in every province except British Columbia.
-It also occurs in the Northwest Territories and in St. Pierre & Miquelon.
+It also occurs in the Northwest Territories and in Saint Pierre and Miquelon.
 Within its geographic range, it can be found in a wide variety of environments, from coastal plains, to pine barrens, to mountaintops.

-C. acaule requires highly acidic soil but tolerates a range of shade and moisture, though it prefers at least partial shade and well-drained slopes.
-It is usually found in pine forests, where it can be seen in large colonies, but it also grows in deciduous woods.
+C. acaule requires highly acidic soil and tolerates a range of shade and moisture, though it prefers at least partial shade and well-drained slopes.
+It is usually found in pine forests with sandy soils, where it can be seen in large colonies, but it also grows in deciduous woods.
+Since they are highly sensitive to shade and soil disturbances, they are classified as forest habitat species, which means that they are typically associated with shaded, mature forest conditions and any kinds of changes to its environment can have a potential negative impact on their population.
 It was long speculated that a fungal association was needed for growth, and that C. acaule could not be artificially cultivated outside of these associations.
 However, a greater understanding of orchids in general has shown that this association is only needed to germinate orchid seeds and is not required once plants begin making true leaves.
+Some disturbances that affects C. acaule's survival and population include canopy removal, forest floor and soil disturbance, all of which likely reduce the habitat suitability (shade, moisture, mycorrhizal associations).

 C. acaule is considered endangered in Illinois and Tennessee, Vulnerable in New York, and Unusual in Georgia.